a guide to rejecting white beauty standards and learning to love who you are by ebonee davis | read | i-D

 Discussions around beauty should not be limited to the physical.
 In fact, the physical has very little to do with beauty.
 Beauty comes from really seeing.
 But really seeing doesn't happen with the eyes, it happens with the heart.
 That is because beauty at its purest level is a feeling.
 We are all brilliant, shining souls within human bodies who deserve the right to express ourselves and not be shamed for it, but admired and loved.

-One of the worst issues plaguing the black community in regards to beauty is colourism.
-Colourism is a system that assigns more value to black people with lighter skin tones and European features.
-It is often the people closest to us, our partners, our parents and our family members, who say the most hurtful things, or at least in my case.
+One of the worst issues plaguing the black community in regards to beauty is colorism.
+Colorism is a system that assigns more value to black people with lighter skin tones and European features.
+It is often the people closest to us, our partners, our parents, and our family members, who say the most hurtful things —or at least in my case.
 I never wanted to be white.
-However, I definitely wanted to be light-skinned.
+However, I definitely wanted to be light skinned.
 I envied those with light eyes, narrow features, and loose curl patterns.
 Growing up as a black woman, I was never made to feel beautiful or accepted.
-Over the years, I invested an immeasurable amount of time and money into hair products, extensions and makeup to achieve a certain look.
+Over the years, I invested an immeasurable amount of time and money into hair products, extensions, and makeup to achieve a certain look.
 I thought it was more palatable and ultimately more beautiful than what I was born with.

 Read: Model turned activist Ebonee Davis opens up about the realities of working as a black model in fashion.